Aethylred/vagrant-puppet-harness/README.md

 The Puppet bootstrap scripts in the `bootstrap` directory are from from the [Vagrant](vagrant) [puppet-bootstrap scripts](bootstraps) provided by [Hashicorp](http://www.hashicorp.com/).
 [bootstraps]:https://github.com/hashicorp/puppet-bootstrap

-The current `Vagrantfile` is configured to use the box [Ubuntu NoCM Virtualbox](http://puppet-vagrant-boxes.puppetlabs.com/ubuntu-server-12042-x64-vbox4210-nocm.box) from the [PuppetLabs box repository](http://puppet-vagrant-boxes.puppetlabs.com/)
+The current `Vagrantfile` is configured to use the [Ubuntu NoCM Virtualbox box](http://puppet-vagrant-boxes.puppetlabs.com/ubuntu-server-12042-x64-vbox4210-nocm.box) from the [PuppetLabs box repository](http://puppet-vagrant-boxes.puppetlabs.com/)

 ## Getting started